DanielleMStevens/Mining_Known_MAMPs/Methods.md

     ```

 These output trees are used to build Figure 2A and Figure 3A.
 The tips are colored manually as well as adding the of the data using Inkscape.
-This script will also import the immunogenicity conclusions which will be mapped onto the phylogenetic trees in #9 (Analyses/ROS_Screen/ROS_Screen_data.xlsx).
+This script will also import the immunogenicity conclusions which will be mapped onto the phylogenetic trees in #9: Evolution of CSP variants (Analyses/ROS_Screen/ROS_Screen_data.xlsx).

 ### 8. Assessing immunogenicity outcomes follow diversifcation of a common ancestor

-Looking at the trees, there seems to be a trend of which epotopes are related and how that impacts immune perception.
-But keep in mind, the tree are only built off the epitope sequence not the whole protein.
-To assesss if the MAMP-derived variants which have different immunological outcomes have diverved from a common ancestor or potentially via convergent evolution, we will be a whole protein evolutionary tree (rather than just the epitope).
+Looking at the cladograms, there seems to be a trend of which epitopes are related and how that impacts immune perception.
+But keep in mind, the tree were only built off the epitope sequence not the whole protein.
+To assesss if the MAMP-derived variants which have different immunological outcomes have diverved from a common ancestor or potentially via convergent evolution, we will built a whole protein evolutionary tree (rather than just the epitope).
 With EF-Tu being so conserved as a housekeeping gene, this will relatively trival.
-However, with CSPs so different in sequence, yet conserved in structure, this will be a little trickier.
-For the latter, we will try a similar approach to what Ksenia's lab has done with NLR work ([link](link)) where we will build the tree based on a conserved domain and plot additional informaiton onto the tree.
+However, with CSPs being so different in sequence, yet conserved in structure, this will be a little trickier.
+For the latter, we will try a similar approach to what Ksenia's lab has done with NLR work ([link](https://github.com/krasileva-group/hvNLR)) where we will build the tree based on a conserved domain and plot additional informaiton onto the tree.

 First, we will need to re-pull out all the protein sequences for each MAMP variant.
 We can do this using the main script: